jmhublar/azure-devops-mcp-server/README.md

    - Check that the path in your MCP settings is correct
    - Verify your Azure DevOps credentials
    - Check the Cline logs for any error messages
+   - If you encounter TLS certificate validation issues, try setting `TLS_INSECURE` to 'true'

+2. If you get "The expand parameter can not be used with the fields parameter" error:
+   - This is a known issue with the Azure DevOps API when trying to use both expand and fields parameters together
+   - The server has been updated to handle this case properly

 2. If you get authentication errors:
    - Verify your PAT hasn't expired